Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Modeling the Shape Using Splines

-The limit set boundary for an AD copula is obtained whenever $p_{2,1}=1$ or $p_{4,1}=1$; additionally, the logistic copula is implied by $\mathbf{p}_2 = \mathbf{p}_3 = \mathbf{p}_4 = (1,1)$ (Figure \ref{f:bez_spline}, bottom-right).
+The limit set boundary for an asymptotically dependent copula is obtained whenever $p_{2,1}=1$ or $p_{4,1}=1$; additionally, the logistic copula is implied by $\mathbf{p}_2 = \mathbf{p}_3 = \mathbf{p}_4 = (1,1)$ (Figure \ref{f:bez_spline}, bottom-right).
 This is equivalent to collapsing the second curve of the \Bezier spline to a single point, and can be incorporated into our model by having a semi-continuous prior distribution for $p_{2,1}, p_{3,1}, \mbox{ and } p_{4,2}$ with support over (0,1] which includes a point mass at 1.
-Similarly, collapsing the second curve and having a semi-continuous prior on $p_{0,2}$ and $p_{6,1}$ can incorporate an approximation of the limit set boundary for an asymmetric logistic copula (Figure \ref{f:bez_spline}, bottom left).
-Finally, approximating the limit set boundary for an inverted logistic copula using a \Bezier spline would require the first and third curves to collapse onto the $x=0$ and $y=0$ lines respectively (Figure \ref{f:bez_spline}, top-right).
+Similarly, collapsing the second curve and having a semi-continuous prior on $p_{0,2}$ and $p_{6,1}$ can incorporate an approximation of the limit set boundary for an asymmetric logistic copula.
+The theoretical shape of an asymmetric logistic copula is represented using a red line in Figure \ref{fig:gauge_euclidean} (bottom right panel), while \Bezier spline approximations can be seen in the form of the blue line in the same figure, as well as in Figure \ref{f:bez_spline} (bottom left panel).
+In both cases, the \Bezier splines approximate the sharp angles in the interior using smooth quadratic curves.
+Finally, approximating the limit set boundary for an inverted logistic copula using a \Bezier spline would require the first and third curves to collapse onto the $x_1=0$ and $x_2=0$ lines respectively (Figure \ref{f:bez_spline}, top-right).
 To accommodate this case, we set semi-continuous priors with point masses at 0 for $p_{1,1}, p_{2,1},p_{4,2},\mbox{ and } p_{5,2}$.
 To flexibly accommodate the wide range of limit set boundary shapes possible within our framework, we set priors as follows:

 The LogNormal prior on $\alpha$ has its density concentrated near $\alpha = 2$.
 The remaining control points have priors that are the mixture of a standard Uniform distribution and at least one point mass (to allow important geometric features of $\partial G$ with positive probability).
 They have the following forms: